cliosight/Docs/README.md

 ## JSON body a Form <a name="form"></a>
-Forms are the basic input method within Cliosight.
+A form is the input method within Cliosight.
+It can be used from within the user's account or given public access, so that it can be embedded into another application.
+It can have a sub-form or a report and supports all basic input elements used in an HTML.
 ```css
 {
    "datasource_id": <int-datasource-id>,